What is audience data?

 Types of audience data

 Where your data comes from matters.
 Different sources have different levels of accuracy, coverage, and compliance risk.
-The three main types are first-party, second-party, and third-party data.
+The four main types are first-party, second-party, third-party, and zero-party data.

 First-party data